wkumari/draft-vandergaast-edns-client-subnet/README.md

    Finally, in both cases, SCOPE PREFIX-LENGTH is set to 0 and the ADDRESS is then added up to the SOURCE PREFIX-LENGTH number of bits, with trailing 0 bits added, if needed, to fill the final octet.
-The total number of octets used should only be enough to cover SOURCE

-Contavalli, et al.      Expires February 15, 2016               [Page 7]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

-   PREFIX-LENGTH bits, rather than the full width that would normally be used by addresses in FAMILY.
+The total number of octets used MUST only be enough to cover SOURCE PREFIX-LENGTH bits, rather than the full width that would normally be used by addresses in FAMILY.